 What Types of Emails Does B2C Need

 The very definition of B2C confirms that emails are crucial for this scheme.
 Business-to-consumer marketing is all about direct communications with end-users.
 As they are much more numerous than business partners, the frequency of instant communications is more intense.
+Despite the growing trend of emails, the need for post offices is still there.
+You can visit this site if you are searching for the best post office and your browser history is full of searches like ‘post office near me‘.

 That’s why B2C companies need a suitable channel, and emails perfectly fit all requirements.
 In a nutshell, pros are: